Shubha-pn/Task5-Wireshark/README.md

 ## Steps Performed:

 ### Step 1: Launch Wireshark
-    Open Wireshark in Kali Linux from the app menu or using terminal: bash wireshark
+    Open Wireshark in Kali Linux from the app menu.

 ### Step 2: Select the Correct Interface
     From the interface list, selected the active one eth0 showing live traffic.

 ### Step 3: Start Capturing Packets
     Clicked on the correct interface to start live packet capture.

 ### Step 4: Generate Traffic
     Opened Firefox and visited:

         * https://wikipedia.org